-Obtain absolute or squared Levene residuals for each CpG given a series of methylation arrays getLeveneResiduals 7 data object of class matrix of M values, with rows corresponding to features of interest such as CpG sites and columns corresponding to samples or arrays design the design matrix of the experiment, with rows corresponding to arrays/samples and columns to coefficients to be estimated.
-Defaults to the unit vector.
+Obtain absolute or squared Levene residuals for each CpG given a series of methylation arrays data object of class matrix of M values, with rows corresponding to features of interest such as CpG sites and columns corresponding to samples or arrays design the design matrix of the experiment, with rows corresponding to arrays/samples and columns to coefficients to be estimated.
+Defaults to the unit vector. type character string, "AD" for absolute residuals or "SQ" for squared residuals.
+Default is "AD".